 What Are Tax-Deductible Expenses?

 Tax-deductible expenses are things that you spend for your business.
 For instance, you need to buy a fleet of new vans for your business to fulfil your orders, this purchase will be considered as tax-deductible expenses.
+You will also need fleet management software to manage your fleet more efficiently and effectively.
 One of the most common tax-deductible expenses is travelling.
 Most people travel on business trips, and this will also be considered tax-deductible.

 Here are some of the tax-deductible expenses:

 However, do bear in mind that tax-deductible expenses must be for business purposes, and not for personal use.
 It’s very common for business owners to mix up expenses for business purposes with personal use.